weliveindetail/blog/_posts/2021-03-29-remote-compile-and-debug.md

 ### Build the demo JIT

 The ORC and JITLink libraries are in active development.
-It's usually worth to check out the latest state of the [LLVM development branch](https://github.com/llvm/llvm-project/tree/main).
+It's usually worth checking out the latest state of the [LLVM development branch](https://github.com/llvm/llvm-project/tree/main).
 For the purpose of this demo, however, I choose a commit that I know is sufficient and functional:
 ```terminal1
 > cd /path/to/demo
 > git clone https://github.com/llvm/llvm-project
 > git -C llvm-project checkout 7b9df09e2050b8b2
 ```

 Debug builds of LLVM are huge.
 If you only want to follow the demo then make a release build.
 Also, our target container runs on the host machine, so we only need a code generator for the host architecture.
-Enabling only one target backend can safe us a lot of build time.
-Last but not least, we tell the build system to include the LLVM example projects, because the demo uses the *LLJITWithRemoteDebugging* example:
+Enabling only one target backend can save us a lot of build time.
+Last but not least, we tell the build system to include the LLVM example projects, because the demo uses the [LLJITWithRemoteDebugging example](https://github.com/llvm/llvm-project/blob/7b9df09e2050b8b2/llvm/examples/OrcV2Examples/LLJITWithRemoteDebugging/LLJITWithRemoteDebugging.cpp):
 ```terminal1
 > mkdir /path/to/demo/build
 > cd /path/to/demo/build